 - 3 cloves garlic (1 tbsp), minced

 - 1 tsp ground pepper

-Remove the backbone of the chicken using a sharp chefs knife or poultry scissors.
+- Remove the chicken's backbone using a sharp chef's knife or poultry scissors.
 It is easier to cut if you cut as close to the backbone as possible.
-You can freeze the backbone and once you have 5-8 backbones you can make chicken stock.
+You can freeze the backbone, and once you have 5-8 backbones, you can make chicken stock.

 - Using a Microplane, remove lemon peel.
 Be sure to grate only the yellow part of the lemon since the white part is bitter.
 You should have about 2 tsp of the grated lemon peel.

 - Combine grated lemon peel, thyme, oregano, garlic, salt, pepper, and olive oil.